armon/pypred/README.md

 To demonstate the capabilities of the pypred grammer, the following examples are provided.

-    name is Jack and friend_name is Jill
+    name is 'Jack' and friend_name is 'Jill'

 This predicate checks that the input document has a field name equal to "Jack", and a field friend\_name equal to "Jill"